 Where to find it Main Road, Hout Bay, Cape Town

-The South African Foundation for the Conservation of Coastal Birds (SANCCOB)
+The Southern African Foundation for the Conservation of Coastal Birds (SANCCOB)

 With 95 000 birds admitted to their care since 1968, SANCCOB has been responsible for the rescue, rehabilitation and release of ill, injured, abandoned and oiled seabirds.
-Their main patients are majestic African penguins, but around 24 different seabird species are rehabilitated every year.
+Their main patients are endangered African penguins and around 24 other Southern African seabird species that are rehabilitated every year.

 How to help Monetary donations and volunteering to feed and care for injured birds are the most common ways you can get involved.
 Or you could adopt your own penguin that you get to name, but not take home with you.